gpstar81/GPStar-proton-pack/SMOKE.md

-# Smoke Configuration
+# Smoke Venting Configuration

 Below are some examples of how to implement smoke into your Proton Pack.

-There are 4 pins on the Mega configured to go HIGH during smoke effect phases:
+There are 4 outputs on the Mega and gpstar Proton Pack PCB that are configured to go 5V HIGH during smoke effect phases:

 - Smoke1 `Pin 39`
 - Smoke2 `Pin 35`